From an online gift to a charitable gift annuity, your contribution will have a significant impact in the lives of

 What does this measure do?

 This ballot measure ensures that egg-laying hens, female breeding pigs, and veal calves are not kept in cages so small they can’t turn around or extend their limbs.
 It also ensures that products from these animals (whole eggs and whole uncooked cuts of pork or veal) sold in Massachusetts are compliant with these modest standards.
-The law takes effect in 2022.
-It was updated in December of 2021.
+The law takes effect in 2022, and was updated in December of 2021.
 Read the full law on the state’s website.

 About our support for this measure: